madelinemarshall/madelinemarshall.github.io/index.md

 layout: home
 ---

-Astrophysics PhD student at the University of Melbourne
+Hi!
+I'm Maddie, an astrophysics PhD student at the University of Melbourne, Australia.
+I study the host galaxies of supermassive black holes in the early Universe using computer simulations and space telescopes.